How Often Should You Use a Muscle Roller Stick | 321 STRONG Answers

 - &#10003;Daily use is safe at moderate pressure; back off only for sharp pain or visible bruising

 Use a muscle roller stick once or twice daily, spending 30-60 seconds on each muscle group.
 Rolling before a workout warms up tissue and gets blood moving; rolling after clears metabolic waste and reduces next-day soreness.
-Daily use is safe for most people at moderate pressure.
+Daily use is safe for a lot of people at moderate pressure.
 Consistency across the week matters more than any single long session.

 ## Pre-Workout vs. Post-Workout: Timing Changes the Goal